afrantisak/docker.mk/readme.md

 ## Installation:

-Two options: install it into a shared area, or just copy it and drop it into a Dockerfile project directory.
+Two options: install it into a shared area, or just add it as a file into an existing Dockerfile project directory.

 ### Install it